Sleighs/socket-io-game-server/README.md

-# Socket.io Game Server
+# Socket-io Game Server with Express

 Game server demo with chat, game lobby, client list and room creation using node.js and socket.io

-This project used [socket.io](https://github.com/socketio/socket.io/tree/master/examples/chat)'s github as a starting reference point.

 ***
 To install: